 Though you may think you already do, it is usually not until you experience a boiler breakdown in the middle of winter that you genuinely appreciate your central heating system.
 And for most of us, our central heating is powered by gas.

 However, the system we have in place today has not been around for all that long.
 The gas industry has gone through many changes in the last few hundred years, and it looks like there are some even more significant changes on the way.

 The Evolution Of Gas and Heating

 It wasn’t until the late 1700’s that we first used gas to heat homes.
-Scottish inventor and engineer, William Murdoch, first lit an entire home using gas and in 1796, began to develop gas-fuel on a more commercial level (Source: National Grid).
-Less than 100 years later, we were using gas for lighting, heating, and cooking.
-It had also soon found a rival in the form of electricity.
+Scottish inventor and engineer William Murdoch first lit an entire home using gas and, in 1796, began to develop gas-fuel on a more commercial level (Source: National Grid).
+Less than 100 years later, we used gas for lighting, heating, and cooking.
+However, it had also soon found a rival in the form of electricity.